jonas208/GradValley.jl/README.md

 GradValley.jl is supported on Julia 1.7 and later.
 It is tested on Julia 1.7 and on the latest stable release.

 # Getting Started
-This example shows the basic workflow on model building and how to use loss functions and optimizers to train the model:
+This example shows the basic workflow on model building (using [containers](https://jonas208.github.io/GradValley.jl/reference/#Containers)) and how to use loss functions and optimizers to train the model:
 ```julia
 using GradValley
 using GradValley.Layers # The "Layers" module provides all the building blocks for creating a model.